Biosimilar antibody drug conjugates: considerations of higher order structure and aggregation

 5. McKee C, Chapman C, Bayley C. SDE-100 a stochastic cysteine linked vedotin ADC: assessing comparability of higher order structure using multiple orthogonal analytical approaches.
 Results presented as poster at 13th World ADC; 13&ndash16 March 2023; London.

-Author for correspondence: Richard L Easton, BSC (Hons), DIC, PhD, Technical Director – Structural Analysis, BioPharmaSpec Ltd, Suite 3.1 Lido Medical Centre, St Saviour, Jersey, JE2 7LA
+Author: Richard L Easton, BSC (Hons), DIC, PhD, Technical Director – Structural Analysis, BioPharmaSpec Ltd, Suite 3.1 Lido Medical Centre, St Saviour, Jersey, JE2 7LA

 Disclosure of Conflict of Interest Statement is available upon request.